 What is urinary incontinence in dogs?

-By definition, urinary incontinence in dogs is the involuntary leaking or dribbling of urine.
-It’s important to point out that “involuntary” is the key operative word that sets urinary incontinence apart from a dog having an accident in the house.
+It’s important to point out that “involuntary” is the operative word that sets urinary incontinence apart from a dog having an accident in the house.
 Let me explain…

 A dog who suffers from urinary incontinence does not have knowledge of the accident—at least not initially—because peeing is not done consciously.
-The incontinent dog is “taken by surprise” by her damp hind end.
-In the case of accidents, a dog typically is aware that urination is taking place while the accident happens.
+The incontinent dog is “taken by surprise” by his or her damp hind end.
+In the case of urinary accidents, a dog typically is aware that urination is taking place while the accident happens.

 With incontinence, think relaxed dog lying on the bed or couch experiencing leakage.
 With an accident, think dog posturing and urinating in an inappropriate location.

-An incontinent dog doesn’t know he or she is urinating while it’s happening and has no control over it.
-If you notice your dog exhibiting any of these signs, contact your veterinarian for an evaluation:
+Remember, an incontinent dog doesn’t know he or she is urinating while it’s happening and has no control over it.
+If you notice your dog exhibiting any of the signs of urinary incontinence listed above, contact your veterinarian.

 Is incontinence a “normal” sign of aging in dogs?

-No, incontinence is not a normal sign of aging in dogs.
+Before we go any further, we need to clear something up.
+Incontinence is not a normal sign of aging in dogs.
 In fact, this is a common myth, and one that I hope you will help me dispel.

 Myth: Urinary incontinence is normal in older dogs.